cypress-io/github-action/README.md

 [![Edge example](https://github.com/cypress-io/github-action/workflows/example-edge/badge.svg?branch=master)](.github/workflows/example-edge.yml)

-**Note:** Microsoft has not released Edge for Linux yet, thus you need to run these tests on Windows or Mac runners with Edge preinstalled.
-You can use [`cypress info`](https://on.cypress.io/command-line#cypress-info) command to see the browsers installed on the machine.

 ### Headed

 Run the browser in headed mode - as of Cypress v8.0 the `cypress run` command executes tests in `headless` mode by default